 Despite only measuring about 13 hands high, this pint-sized equine became an American hero.
 Reckless was awarded two Purple Hearts for her valor and was officially promoted to staff sergeant, a distinction never bestowed upon an animal before or since.
 She was recently awarded the PDSA Dickin Medal, the “Victoria Cross for Animals,” the greatest honor and animal can achieve for gallantry and bravery.
 Her story is absolutely amazing.

-To learn how you can help make these additional monuments a reality, go to www.SgtReckless.com!
+To learn more about these monuments, go to www.SgtReckless.com!